Hero (Much Ado About Nothing): Asia

 In the huangmei opera, Hero is called Hai Luo.
 In Jiang Weiguo and Sun Huairen's 1986 production with the Anhui Huangmei Opera, Hai Luo was played by Wu Qiong.
 In this production, after Claudio cried on Hero's supposed-grave, she emerged from it and sang and danced around Claudio.

 Europe

 Nederlands Toneel's 1983 production of Veel Leven Om Niets (Dutch) in Ghent, Belgium featured Chris Thys as Hero.

 United Kingdom

 Ellen Terry performed the role of Hero when she was 15 (c.
 1863) at the Haymarket, though she is more widely remembered for her portrayal of Beatrice.
 In the 1870s, Ellen Wallis played Hero at the Drury Lane Theatre.
 She later took over the role of Beatrice from Helen Faucit.

 In 1961, Michael Langham directed a production of Much Ado with the Royal Shakespeare Company in which, instead of showing Margaret pretending to be Hero meeting with Borachio, the actress who played Hero pretended to be Margaret pretending to be Hero.
-With the Royal Shakespeare Company, actresses including Julia Ford (1988) and Kirsten Parker (2002) have played Hero.
+With the Royal Shakespeare Company, actresses including Julia Ford (1988), Kirsten Parker (2002), and Eleanor Worthington Cox (2025) have played Hero.